- What is SQL?

 - Data Views – Allows multiple data views

 - SQL supports the client-server architecture completely.

 - High Demand

 SQL is in high demand.
-Many top tier companies are using RDBMS and require administrators with proficiency in SQL skills.
-Companies like Micorosoft, Hootsuite, Cognizant, and many others are using SQL databases.
+Many top-tier companies are using RDBMS and require administrators with proficiency in SQL skills.
+Companies like Microsoft, Hootsuite, Cognizant, and many others are using SQL databases.